By Jennifer Stuart

 If you plan on attending Mickey’s Halloween Party at Disneyland there are some things that you should know to make your visit go smoothly.

 ****Updated for 2018!

 Party Nights Sell Out

-In 2017 there are 14 party nights for Mickey’s Halloween Party.
+In 2018 there are 15 party nights for Mickey’s Halloween Party.
 These are hard-ticketed events which means that the park is closed to regular guests early, and a separate ticket is required for each person wishing to attend.
 We suggest that you buy your ticket well in advance (usually these go on sale at the end of July).
 Most nights will sell out before the day of the party and the most popular nights (Fridays and Halloween), will sell out well in advance.
 If there is a particular night you would like to go to you should get your tickets as soon as possible.
-Prices for 2017 are $95 or $105 depending on the day. (weekdays are cheaper) Party times for 2017 are: Monday, Tuesday and Wednesday nights, the party is from 6:00 PM to 11:00 PM.
+Prices for 2018 are $105, $115 or $130 depending on the day. (this is an extension of Disneyland's new surge pricing where days with anticipated higher demand cost more) New this year there are some dates (weekdays) that are reduced price for pass holders --$95.
+Note that all guests aged 3 and older require a party ticket and there is no child pricing.
+Party times for 2018 are: Monday, Tuesday and Wednesday nights, the party is from 6:00 PM to 11:00 PM.
 On Friday nights, it is from 7:00 PM to 12:00 AM.

 Insider Tip: Your Halloween Party ticket will let you in early.
 You can enter Disneyland up to 3 hours before the party starts.
-New for 2017 you can also enter Disney California Adventure 3 hours ahead of the party with your party ticket.
+As of last year, you can also enter Disney California Adventure 3 hours ahead of the party with your party ticket.
 If you are looking to save money you could rest up in the morning and enter the park using your Halloween Ticket in the afternoon rather than using a park ticket that day.

 Entering the park